 I’m convinced that in a past life I was an Italian woman with strong arms and solid legs, my nylons rolled down around my swollen peasant ankles.
-Because like signoras of years gone by, when it comes to pistachios I refuse to take shortcuts.
+Because like signoras of years gone by, when it comes to pistachios, I refuse to take shortcuts.
 I will happily sit at the kitchen table and shell pounds and pounds of pistachios by hand.
 I’ll shell so many nuts that by the end my thumbs are stinging because the salt has made its way into the slits on my fingertips inflicted by the sharp edges of the shells.
-Hell, I’d sit there in the dark to heighten the sense of martyrdom if I could get away with it.
+Hell, I’d sit there in the dark as I shell to heighten the sense of martyrdom if I could get away with it.
 But I never begrudge the work or the mighty pistachio itself.
 Some activities are meant to be done slowly and with great suffering.
-They’re good for the soul–and they are also hefty deposits in the relationship bank account so that I can guilt The One into doing my bidding simply by giving him two very sore thumbs up.
+They’re good for the soul.
+(They’re also hefty deposits in the relationship bank account so that I can guilt The One into doing my bidding simply by giving him two very sore thumbs up.)

 That’s how it is with this gelato.
 I know I can buy shelled pistachios.
 I know I can refinance our apartment to buy Sicilian pistachio paste.
-I know I can hire neighborhood children and scream at them to go faster as they huddle together crying, pinging those lovely green nuts into a communal bowl.
+I know I can hire neighborhood children and scream at them to shell faster as they huddle together, crying, as they ping those lovely green nuts into a communal bowl.
 It’s just that I get an enormous sense of satisfaction from doing it myself.
 If I could grow the damn things, I would.

 Speaking of money, many an excellent commercial gelato maker will use those outrageously expensive pistachio pastes ($320 for a 4.6-pound can) to achieve a pistachio flavor so intense you positively vibrate while lapping it up.
 But where’s the pain in that, I ask you?
 My signoras would never approve.–David Leite

 LC Peeling Pesky Pistachios Note